-BNK 1215 Commercial Bank Management 3 Credits 3 Class Hours
+BNK 1215 Commercial Bank Management 3 Class Hours 3 Credits

 An introduction to the study and application of principles of bank management.
 Topics include objectives, planning, structure, control, and the interrelationship of various bank departments, trends that have emerged in philosophy and practice of bank management, and case studies stressing current bank problems.
-Prerequisite: DSPR 0800 subject of money and banking.
-Topics include the application of the economics of money and banking in the individual bank and in the banking system; the nature and functions of money and the money supply; financial intermediation and the various financial markets; the Federal Reserve System, its policies and operation.
-Prerequisites: DSPR 0800 and DSPM 0700
+Prerequisite: DSPR 0800

-BNK 2110 Money and Banking 3 Credits 3 Class Hours
+BNK 2110 Money and Banking 3 Credits